shalecraig/LearnToCode/README.md

 ### Programs: ###

-1 Hello World - the program that starts it all.
+1. Hello World - the program that starts it all.
 More often than not, this is really a test if I can get my environment setup.

-1. 'Hello Shale' test - this teaches about user input.
+1. 'Hello $NAME' test - learn about input and variable assignment.

 1. 'Guess the number' game - this teaches variables, control flow, and the use of external libraries to generate random numbers.